rcallery/lrc/README.md

 	lrc = imp.load_source('lrc', 'c:/lrc.py')
 	from lrc import *

-- imports modules
+- Import modules
   - pygame, pygame.locals
   - sys, os
   - math, random, time, datetime
-- defines helper functions
+- Define helper functions
-  - `pellet(num)`: Dispenses [num] pellets, then waits 700 ms. Defaults to 1 pellet.
+  - `pellet(num)`: Dispense [num] pellets, then waits 700 ms. Defaults to 1 pellet.
+Doesn't do anything if it can't find `pellet.exe` (for development).
   - `sound(boolCorr)`: If True, play whoop (correct.wav); if False, play buzz (incorrect.wav).
   - `quitEscQ()`: Quit pygame on QUIT, [Esc], and [Q].
 (Use inside main game loop.)
-- initialises pygame
+- Initialises pygame
-- sets `screen` as 800x600, fullscreen, no frame
+- Sets `screen` as 800x600, fullscreen, no frame
-- defines `scrRect` to match screen
+- Defines rectangle `scrRect` with screen dimensions
-- hides mouse cursor
+- Hides mouse cursor
-- initialises joystick as `joy`
+- Returns `joyCount = 0` if it can't find a joystick.
+Initialises joystick as `joy` if available

 ## systemCheck

-- use joystick to select one of two buttons
+- Use joystick (if available) or arrow keys (if not) to select one of two buttons
-- resets cursor to start position
+- Reset cursor to start position
-  - green button plays sounds/correct.wav and dispenses three pellets
+  - Green button plays sounds/correct.wav and dispenses three pellets
-  - red button plays sounds/incorrect.wav
+  - Red button plays sounds/incorrect.wav